garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 ## New Blob Storage

-If you need to make a new Blob Storage and access it through DevZero's network, then follow the below steps:
+If you need to make a new Blob Storage and access it through DevBox, then follow the below steps:

 ### Step 1: Creating a Storage Account

-Firstly, you need to follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to create a new storage account and configure it.
-After the setup is completed, you also need to set up the DNS Private Resolver by following the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide.
+Firstly, you must follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to create and configure a new storage account.
+After the setup, you must also set up the DNS Private Resolver by following the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide.

 After the above mentioned steps are completed, you may go ahead and create a container for Blob Storage by following these steps: